 RESILIENCE IS BUILT THROUGH THERAPY: LUBANA

-We at KALEO sat down with Lubana to talk about her career.
+We, at KALEO, sat down with Lubana to talk about her career.

-At that point, I didn’t realize that rehabilitation was going to be my area.
-But during my course, I developed an interest in to learning more about movement, fixing people, and learning how to help people move on to sports after an injury and so they do not need to cut short their career.
+At that time, I didn’t realise that rehabilitation was going to be my forte.
+During my course, though, I learnt about movement, fixing people, and how to help people return to sports after an injury so they won’t need to cut their career short.
+That’s when I decided that this was what I wanted to do.

 Can you please elaborate a little about the work you do as a sports therapist?

-Do you think the community accepts Sports Therapy as a norm for better performance?
+Do you think the community accepts sports therapy as a norm for better performance?

 Tell us a bit about your clientele?